 Photo by Ernie Branson/NIH

-health research and training with Bill Gates, who
+research and training with Bill Gates, who delivered the annual

 Given the enormous value of NIH's contributions to global health, Gates said he is "disappointed" that its funding is dwindling even as other countries are increasing theirs.
 Bolstering research spending is a wise decision that will help check rising health care costs at home as well as abroad, he explained.
 "Investing in research has huge paybacks, paybacks in improving the human condition and paybacks in reducing health costs as you get new tools," he said.
 "I am an optimist.
 I think we'll be able to convince people that those investments should be restored and grow."